profoundinventions/php-houdini/simple-array-patterns.rst

 The argument passed to the ``match`` method is the one that is generating the completion.

 There are two options to pass to ``match``: a string or an array.
 In the previous example, we passed an array.
 We'll look at when you might want to pass a string later.
-When passing an array, you can include arbitrary strings and arrays in the pattern to match the structure of how the method name or return type are laid out in your method or property definition - just make sure to include ``ArrayPattern::NAME`` or ``ArrayPattern::TYPE`` to get either the property type or the method return type.
+The ``match`` should contain either either ``ArrayPattern::NAME`` or ``ArrayPattern::TYPE`` to get either the property type or the method return type.

 When matching against an array value, the ``match()`` method looks only at the relevant